 If you know me, I’m never satisfied with doing just one thing with my career (which is why this blog will never die).
 And I think it’s infinitely valuable to listen to the wisdom of your forbears and contemporaries whenever possible.
 So I stumbled on Fohr Ground.
 A podcast facilitated by the influencer marketing agency, Fohr.

-I don’t know how I stumbled on Fohr since I’m not an influencer, but the insights they give into the industry are absolute gold.
-And, while I don’t intend on becoming an “influencer” (don’t be an a-hole, their jobs are not easy!), it’s full of knowledge about how to value yourself as a digital creator (whatever that may mean for you).
+I don’t know how I stumbled on Fohr, but the insights they give into the industry are absolute gold.
+And, while I don’t intend on becoming an influencer (don’t be an a-hole, their jobs are not easy!), it’s full of knowledge about how to value yourself as a digital creator (whatever that may mean for you).

 I’m obsessed.
-I started at the very first episode—and I’m glad I did—because it leads with founder, James Nord, spilling the tea on Fohr’s beginnings.
+I started at the very first episode.
+And I’m glad I did—because it leads with founder, James Nord, spilling the tea on Fohr’s beginnings.
 (Nord also has a YouTube series, A Drink with James, that’s a huge hit.
-They’ve turned into a podcast too.
-But I want to catch up on all the Fohr Ground episodes before I mix those into my repertoire.
+They’ve turned it into a podcast too!
+Which is next on the listen-list.

-The host, Tim Jeffries, is charming with a hint of southern charm that builds as he grows more comfortable with the show.
-And I’ve found the honesty and openness from these creators is incredibly refreshing.
+The host, Tim Jeffries, is charming and has a hint of southern charm that builds as he grows more comfortable with the show.
+The honesty and openness are incredibly refreshing on this show.
 Almost all creators in this space share their tales of turbulence, immaculate timing, and straight-up hustle.
-It’s been few and far between that I haven’t been able to finish the entire hour-long episode (some people are just not well-spoken no matter what the subject—including themselves).
+And it’s been few and far between that I haven’t been able to finish the entire hour (some people are just not well-spoken no matter what the subject—including themselves).

 A few of my favs James Nord (it’s worth the nearly 2 hours!
 Casey Goode (Quigley) so. well. spoken. #MNProud.
 Christina Caradona (Trop Rouge) I want to have whiskey with this woman.
 In France.
 Sai de Silva I want to be her when I have kids.
 She is a boss b and totally speaks to my need not to settle.
 Lex Dieck (Lexicon of Style) Such a powerful conversation.
 I love a woman who knows what she wants and goes for it.